VanqCoding/JavaScript_ShopMate/README.md

 # Shop Mate

-Welcome to the Blackjack game!
-This project is a simple implementation of the classic card game using HTML, CSS, and JavaScript.
+Welcome to the Shop Mate app!
+This project can be deployed onto mobile devices using the netlify URL provided.

 ## Demo
 Try it out: https://shop-mate-telmen.netlify.app/